Brendan Schwab

 Since 1992, he has forged a close professional relationship with Braham Dabscheck, Australia's leading academic on the industrial relations aspects of professional team sports.
 In 1998, they undertook an organisational review of the AFL Players' Association which transformed that body.
-In 2012, they assisted the Rugby League Players' Association in the negotiation of a new five year collective bargaining agreement following the sport's record broadcast rights agreement.
+In 2012, they assisted the Rugby League Players' Association in the negotiation of a new five-year collective bargaining agreement following the sport's record broadcast rights agreement.

-Schwab has also held non-executive positions on the Board of an industry super fund, the peak body for Australia's symphony orchestras and has been a director and Vice President of the AFL Club Richmond.
-He has also held senior positions in the entertainment industry including as CEO of Live Performance Australia from 2003 - 2006 and represented media and entertainment employers at the International Labor Organisation in Geneva in 2004.
+Schwab has also held non-executive positions on the board of an industry super fund, the peak body for Australia's symphony orchestras and has been a director and Vice President of the AFL Club Richmond.
+He has also held senior positions in the entertainment industry, such as being the CEO of Live Performance Australia from 2003 - 2006 and representing media and entertainment employers at the International Labour Organisation in Geneva in 2004.

-He is a vocal campaigner in media circles often sought for comment on football matters, broader athlete issues such as drugs in sport, match fixing, industrial relations and player welfare and development.
+He is a vocal campaigner in media circles with a particular focus on football matters, but he also focuses on broader athlete issues such as drugs in sport, match fixing, industrial relations, and player welfare and development.
 He provided evidence before Senate Hearings into ASADA in 2013 and Australian soccer in 1995 and is a regular presenter at industry conferences and sports law seminars.
 In February 2013, he was a guest speaker at the FIFA/Interpol Conference on Match Fixing in Malaysia.
 In 2015, Schwab spoke on the role of organised athletes in promoting the good governance of sport at the prestigious Play the Game conference in Denmark and at FIFPro's legal legends conference in Amsterdam.
 In 2016, he presented on the importance of athlete unionisation in world sport at the fall symposium on corruption in sport conducted by the Maryland Journal of International Law at the University of Maryland.
 He is presently addressing the importance of embedding internationally recognised human rights of athletes and others involved in the delivery of sport.

 Schwab holds a Bachelor of Laws and Master of Business Administration.
 He is married with four children.
 He is the son of the late Alan Schwab, who was a prominent sports administrator and VFL commissioner, and the brother of Cameron Schwab, who is the former chief executive officer of the Melbourne Football Club.